namhyung/uftrace/README.md

 Note that, there's an experimental support for dynamic tracing on x86_64 and AArch64(ARM64) which doesn't require such (re-)compilations.
-Also recent compilers have some options to help uftrace to reduce tracing overhead with similar way
+Also, recent compilers have some options to help uftrace to reduce tracing overhead with similar way
 (although it still needs recompilation of your program).
 Please see [dynamic tracing](doc/uftrace-record.md#dynamic-tracing) section